TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

     ..  card:: First project setup

-        The chapter “first project setup” helps you to go through the next steps after the installation, such as creating a site record.
+        The chapter "first project setup" helps you to go through the next steps after the installation, such as creating a site record.

         ..  card-footer:: :ref:`Setup TYPO3 after installation <first-project-setup>`